The Prophet's Scroll

 Since thou were precious in my sight, thou hast been honorable, and I have loved thee: therefore will I give men for thee, and people for thy life.
 (Isaiah 43:4)

-Behold, I have graven thee upon the palms of my hands; thy walls are continually before me.
-(Isaiah 49:16) This is a figurative way of saying that God would never forget His people and that they would be in everlasting remembrance before Him!
-It was the Prophet Isaiah who brought this message, inspired by God and was speaking as God's representative Prophet, giving comfort, and assurance to a burdened soul of the Israelites!
-The prophet was used as a precious vessel from God!
-Precious for God and precious for the people who received his message!
-He that had an ear let him hear what God is still saying through His prophets today!
+Behold, I have graven thee upon the palms of My hands; thy walls are continually before Me.
+(Isaiah 49:16) This is a figurative way of saying that G-d would never forget His people and that they would be in everlasting remembrance before Him!
+It was the Prophet Isaiah who brought this message, inspired by G-d and was speaking as G-d's representative Prophet, giving comfort, and assurance to a burdened soul of the Israelites!
+The prophet was used as a precious vessel from G-d!
+Precious for G-d and precious for the people who received his message!
+He that had an ear let him hear what G-d is still saying through His prophets today!

 God’s Outreach Ministry Int.
 Inc. ©